number-25/classletters/content/posts/adolph-reed-jr/marx_race_neoliberalism.md

 ---

-A Marxist perspective can be most helpful for understanding race and racism insofar as it per- ceives capitalism dialectically, as a social total- ity that includes modes of production, relations of production, and the pragmatically evolving ensemble of institutions and ideologies that lubricate and propel its reproduction.
-From this perspective, Marxism’s most important contri- bution to making sense of race and racism in the United States may be demystification.
-A histori- cal materialist perspective should stress that “race”—which includes “racism,” as one is unthinkable without the other—is a historically specific ideology that emerged, took shape, and has evolved as a constitutive element within a definite set of social relations anchored to a par- ticular system of production.
+A Marxist perspective can be most helpful for understanding race and racism insofar as it perceives capitalism dialectically, as a social totality that includes modes of production, relations of production, and the pragmatically evolving ensemble of institutions and ideologies that lubricate and propel its reproduction.
+From this perspective, Marxism’s most important contribution to making sense of race and racism in the United States may be demystification.
+A historical materialist perspective should stress that “race”—which includes “racism,” as one is unthinkable without the other—is a historically specific ideology that emerged, took shape, and has evolved as a constitutive element within a definite set of social relations anchored to a particular system of production.

 > **Marxism’s most important contribution to making sense of race and racism in the United States may be demystification.**